biosustain/venom/README.rst

 A list of major features required for the first release:

  - Schema validation
- - Error handling
  - Documentation

-An unordered list of future features:
+An unordered list of potential future features:

  - Streaming requests & responses with ZMQ
  - Unary HTTP/1 implementation with "aiohttp"